denkhaus/WPG/README.markdown

+An updated, active branch of WpfPropertyGrid fully supporting localization.

+Here are additions and changes:
+*	Now requires .NET 4.0+ (For DisplayAttribute)!!
 *	Added Localization support!
 DisplayAttribute and custom attributes are updated to support a resource file type.

-Note!
-This fork is retargeted for .NET 4.0 (DisplayAttribute is new w/ 4.0) whereas the original is written for .NET 3.5
+*	Custom property encryption and decryption on the UI level
+*	Various minor bug fixes and a few enhancements
+*	System.ComponentModel.DataAnnotations Validation support (IDataErrorInfo support from baks branch)